FrancescoMrn/Tensorflow101/TF Model Garden for TensorFlow - Docker/docker/README.md

 To run a container you need to move into the right  directory and then execute ```docker-compose up```.

+Note: to explore the internal setup of folder: *docker run -it --entrypoint /bin/bash <image>*

 ## Credits

 Here the original repo containing the origial docker files: https://github.com/TannerGilbert/Tensorflow-Object-Detection-API-Train-Model